margaris23/digital-cv/README.md

 # Nikolaos Margaris

 _Experienced Senior Front-End Engineer and Technical Lead with 18+ years in crafting scalable, accessible, and maintainable web applications.<br>
-Expert in React, TypeScript, HTML5 semantics, CSS3 and Design Systems.<br>
+Expert in Angular, React, TypeScript, HTML5 semantics, CSS3 and Design Systems.<br>
 Passionate about developer experience, web performance, and accessibility (a11y).<br>
 Proven leader in mentoring teams, improving FE architectures, and delivering quality software in agile environments._ <br>